This page is part of the ONYX Performance Guide

 - Motor Poles

-Defines how speed is limited across operating modes.
+These parameters define how speed is limited across operating modes.

 - percentage limits scale maximum speed